paliarush/magento2-vagrant-for-developers/README.md

 ## Day-to-day development scenarios

 ### Reinstall Magento

-To save some time and get clear Magento installation, you can skip installation of software like web server or php.
+Use commands described in [Switch between CE and EE](#switch-between-ce-and-ee) section with `-f` flag.
+Before doing actual re-installation, these commands update linking of EE codebase, clear cache, update composer dependencies.

-The following command will clear Magento DB, Magento caches and reinstall Magento instance.
+If no composer update and relinking of EE codebase is necessary, use the following command.
+It will clear Magento DB, Magento caches and reinstall Magento instance.

-Go to 'vagrant-magento' created earlier and run in command line:
+Go to the root of vagrant project in command line and execute:

 ```
 bash m-reinstall